 If he could somehow swing from the doorframe across the room, it was only a drop of ten feet or so to his tall cupboard which, if he could reach it he could then land on before dropping down to the rest of the living room.
 Gingerly, he edged his way over the doorframe and then carefully lowered himself until he hung over the opposite wall.
 He then started to swing forwards and backwards as he tried to build momentum, before with one final kip, he flung himself across the room, landing on the side of the tall cupboard.
 However, as he landed he smashed his face into the wall and he could feel himself dropping backwards into the living room below.
 Desperately he reached out and managed to grab the side of the sink, and he pulled himself forwards.
 Above him were his other kitchen units, herbs and spices, yesterday’s Chinese wrappers, coffee jars and kettle all still resting, perpendicular on the worktop, in defiance of the phenomenon that seemed to be afflicting him.
 Damn it.
 He could do nothing in the morning without a morning coffee, but making one would involve climbing up the wall, perhaps using the side of the window frame as a foothold and then somehow monkey barring his way across the kitchen units, if they could even take his weight of course.
 So the Artist shifted position and sat on the edge of the unit; it was just a ten foot drop to the far wall of his living room.

 The only logical explanation for this situation is that it is the manifestation of my will to transcend boundaries yet my apartment’s continuing existence continues to prove that humans may attempt to defy gravity but never wholly escape, thought the Artist.
-This could in fact be a manifestation of the human impulse to reach beyond our present reality.
+This could

 He sat on the edge of the unit and again, dropped down until he was hanging from its side.
-And then, the distance minimised as much as he could, he let go, landing in a heap on the far wall.
+And then, the distance minimized as much as he could, he let go, landing in a heap on the far wall.
 Grumbling, he got to his feet and looked above him, at the walls, paintings hanging horizontally, his dining table and chairs now suspended on a wooden wall, fifteen feet above him.

 The Artist grew excited at this fresh development in his creative life.
 This physical experience could provide a radical shift of perspective so I can look at the world through a completely different lens.
 This phenomenon provides an opportunity to reimagine the physical and psychological reality I previously thought of as fixed as something more flexible, mutable, and light.
 Feverishly, he considered the artistic possibilities his new perspective afforded.
-He considered the colours, the shapes the conceptual possibilities that he could now exploit.
-He looked around these familiar yet strange surroundings for his easel and paints before remembering with a shudder that they were in his bedroom.
+He considered the

 And so he jumped and jumped and jumped.
-But as he leaped, arms outstretched for the kitchen units out of reach above him, he realised there was no way back out of his living room.
+But as he leaped, arms outstretched for the kitchen units out of reach above him, he realized there was no way back out of his living room.